eddowh/dbt-epd-onboarding-property-management/README.md

 - Changing just the column `updated_at` would insert one to **timestamp**, and none to **check**.
   - This is because even if `status` didn't change, the **timestamp** table will record a change due to `updated_at`.
 On the contrary when the **check** table is not configured to check `updated_at` (which is what we tested with), it expectedly does not add any rows to **check** table because no rows have changed in `status`.

+### To setup an incremental table

+1. Make it so `order_events.csv` only has the first row.
+2. Run the command `dbt build -s +stg_misc_orders --full-refresh`
+  - This will insert 1 record.
+3. Add back the deleted records from `order_events.csv`
+4. Change the incremental WHERE clause to `WHERE event_timestamp >= '2019-02-01'::date` (so that it only attempts to join the records from the 2nd record onwards)
+5. Run the command `dbt build -s +stg_misc_orders`
+6. Observe that only the additional records are updated.

 ---

 Learning Objectives